KRC00112/Snippet-Vault-A-Cloud-Server-Deployment-Project/README.md

-# 🔐☁ Snippet Vault — Cloud Deployment Project
+# ☁ Snippet Vault: A Cloud Server Deployment Project within an EC2 Linux Server using Nginx, DuckDNS Domain, and HTTPS via Let's Encrypt

 A code snippet manager app deployed on AWS EC2, served over HTTPS at a custom domain.
 The stack uses **Nginx** as the web server, **Duck DNS** for a free subdomain, and **Let's Encrypt** (via Certbot) for a trusted SSL/TLS certificate.